Shaun the Sheep Movie: Plot

-Shaun, Bitzer, and the flock take shelter in a dark alleyway when they find evidence of the farmer's amnesia, lifting their spirits.
-They devise a plan which involves putting the farmer to sleep again, returning him to the trailer on a pantomime horse (really the flock of sheep in an elaborate disguise), and hooking the trailer up to a bus returning to Mossy Bottom.
-The plan is initially successful, but they are pursued by Trumper (having escaped the lock-up), who is now intent on killing them outright.
+Heartbroken, Shaun, Bitzer and the flock take shelter in a dark alleyway, but they find evidence of the farmer's amnesia, lifting their spirits.
+They devise a plan which involves putting the farmer to sleep again, returning him to the trailer on a pantomime horse.
+They are then attacked by Trumper with a taser, who is then pulled down the alleyway.

 At the farm, the group hides in a shed.
-The insane Trumper, using the farmer's tractor, tries to push the shed into a nearby rock quarry.
-The farmer wakes up, regains his memory, and Trumper is defeated through teamwork.
+Trumper uses the farmer's tractor in an attempt to push the shed into a nearby rock quarry.
+The farmer wakes up, and, seeing his reflection with the animals, regains his memories.
+The animals and farmer work together to stop Trumper, and he is ultimately when the bull over the hedge attacks Trumper, sending him flying over the quarry and into some manure.
 Slip leaves, but is adopted by a bus driver who finds her on the road.
-The farmer and the animals have a renewed appreciation for each other, and the next day the farmer cancels the day's routine activities for an official day off.
-Epilogues show that the animal-control service is turned into an animal protection centre, and Trumper finds work wearing a chicken suit to promote a restaurant.

-In a mid-credit scene, the Farmer sees a news report detailing some of the mayhem he slept through during his rescue from the city, much to his and the animals' shock.
+The farmer and the animals have a renewed appreciation for each other, and the next day, the farmer cancels the day's routine activities for an official day off.
+The animal-control service is turned into an animal protection centre, Trumper finds work wearing a chicken suit to promote a restaurant as a punishment for his crimes, and the farmer sees a news report detailing some of the mayhem he slept through during his rescue from the city, much to his and the animals' shock.

-In a post-credits scene, the rooster who had been holding the sign at the beginning of the film carries a sign that says "The End" and then turns it and it says “Go home.”
-The rooster then leaves the room.
-One of the flock then enters the room with a vacuum cleaner, and begins to clean.